Duffield Memorial

 The Duffield Memorial is a gravesite monument located in the churchyard of the Church of St Mary in Great Baddow, Essex, England.
 Designed by Herbert Maryon and installed in 1912, it originally commemorated Marianne Duffield and William Ward Duffield, who died in 1910 and 1912, respectively.
 A second plaque was added to commemorate their son, William Bartleet Duffield, who died in 1918.
 In 2022, Historic England designated the work a Grade II listed building, noting it as an unusual example of both Art Nouveau metalwork and churchyard memorial.

-The memorial is made of riveted sections of bronze sheet metal and comprises edging and a vertical cross.
+The memorial is made of riveted sections of bronze sheet metal, forming kerbs and a vertical cross.
 The edging follows the rectangular perimeter of the grave plot, with short pillars at each corner.
 Within the plot sits the Celtic wheel cross, decorated in relief with leaflike motifs.
 A curved shaft connects it to the foot, which, like the four-sided base upon which it is mounted, has curved and splayed sides.
 The plaques commemorating the Duffields are riveted to the base; a medallion, now lost, was once riveted to the centre of the cross.